First inauguration of Lyndon B. Johnson: Inauguration aboard Air Force One

 For the inauguration twenty-seven people squeezed into the 12-by-15-foot stateroom of Air Force One for the proceedings.
 Adding to the discomfort was the lack of air conditioning as the aircraft had been disconnected from the external power supply, in order to take off promptly.
 As the inauguration proceeded the four jet engines of Air Force One were being powered up.

 The Warren Commission's report detailed the inauguration:

-The swearing-in ceremony administered by Judge Hughes in an Air Force One conference room represented the first and so far only time that a woman administered the presidential oath of office as well as the only time it was conducted on an airplane.
-Instead of the usual Bible, Johnson was sworn in upon a missal found on a side table in Kennedy's Air Force One bedroom.
+The swearing-in ceremony administered by Judge Hughes in an Air Force One conference room represented the first time that a woman administered the presidential oath of office as well as the only time it was conducted on an airplane.
+Normally, the Chief Justice of the United States swears the president in.
+In this case, it would be Earl Warren.
+Instead of the usual Bible, Johnson was sworn in upon a missal found on a side table in Kennedy's Air Force One bedroom which was mistaken for a Bible (Johnson was not Catholic).
 After the oath had been taken, Johnson kissed his wife on the forehead.
 Mrs. Johnson then took Jackie Kennedy's hand and told her, "The whole nation mourns your husband."

-At almost exactly the same time as the ceremony, CBS anchor Walter Cronkite read aloud on the air wire copy from the Associated Press officially confirming Kennedy's death, subsequently adding that Johnson would "presumably" be sworn in as president.
-Although he had spent the previous hour relaying unofficial reports that Kennedy had died, Cronkite was visibly shocked by the official confirmation.
-After announcing Kennedy's death, the veteran anchor mistakenly referred to Johnson as the "Vice President" and inaccurately implied that he needed to take the oath of office in order to "become the 36th President of the United States".
-In fact, Johnson immediately became president upon Kennedy's death and only needed to take the oath to exercise the powers and duties of his new office.
-According to the Museum of Broadcast Communications's Encyclopedia of Television, during their frantic afternoon coverage of the unfolding events, Cronkite and other American broadcasters made a "determined effort" to refer to him as "President Johnson".

 The famous photograph of the inauguration was taken by Cecil Stoughton, John F. Kennedy's official photographer.
 On Stoughton's suggestion Johnson was flanked by his wife and Jacqueline Kennedy, facing slightly away from the camera so that blood stains on her pink Chanel suit would not be visible.
 The photograph was taken using a Hasselblad camera.
 The inauguration was sound recorded by White House Press Secretary Malcolm Kilduff using Air Force One's Dictaphone.